Blue acara

-The Blue Acara, (Andinoacara pulcher), is a species of cichlid, from the family Ciclidae and order Cicliformes, that has a bright blue-grey coloration throughout the scales across its body.
+The Blue Acara (Andinoacara pulcher) is a species of cichlid, from the family Cichlidae and order Cichliformes, that has a bright blue-grey coloration throughout the scales across its body.
 Andinoacaara pulcher is a freshwater species found naturally in Trinidad and Venezuela but is also found and sold for aquariums.
-Ciclidae is a large family of fish, with many different species housed under it and evidence suggests that there are significant levels of evolution that occurred within the family.
-Fish within the ciclidae family can be found in various regions around the world, with diverse features among them.
+Cichlidae is a large family of fish, with many different species housed under it and evidence suggests that there are significant levels of evolution that occurred within the family.
+Fish within the Cichlidae family can be found in various regions around the world, with diverse features among them.

 Description

 Andinoacara pulcher express sexual dimporphism, through size and coloration.
 The males of this species are larger and have a brighter coloration, particularly during the reproductive season compared to the females.
 They can be differentiated between other geneses that are similar to them such as Geophagu because they have three anal spines, eight distinct bands on body, and they do not have a lobule which is unique to the Geophagu genus that is located on the first branchial arch.